untyper/ChickenOffsetFinder/README.md

         //   "TslDecryptor64"
         "SearchType": "Reference",

-        // Determines when an a value is considered a match.
+        // "MatcherMode" (Determines when a value is considered to be a match):
-        // "MatcherMode":
+        //   "First"
-        //   "First" -> First matcher that matches the target constitutes a successful match
+        //     - First matcher that matches the target constitutes a successful match
+        //   "All"
-        //   "All" -> All matchers defined in the "Matchers" array must match the target to constitute a successful match "MatcherMode": "First",
+        //     - All matchers defined in the "Matchers" array must match the target to constitute a successful match "MatcherMode": "First",

-        // List of matchers to locate/find/match the target offset/value
+        // List of matchers to locate the target offset/value within the region boundaries (defined by RegionRange) "Matchers": [
-        "Matchers": [
+          // "Type":
+          //   "Pattern"
+          //     - Locate by a string pattern (e.g. "D?
+AD ??
+EE ??"), nibble wild cards are allowed.
+          //   "PatternSubsequence"
+          //     - Locate by an array of string patterns.
+Gaps can exist between each string pattern in the array.
+          //   "InstructionSequence"
+          //     - Locate by an array of basic ASM isntructions (e.g. "mov ?, [rip+?]").
+          //       No gaps between each instruction.
+          //   "InstructionSubsequence"
+          //     - Locate by an array of basic ASM isntructions.
+          //       Gaps can exist between each instruction in the array.

+          // Notes:
+          //   The ASM instruction parser is very basic and only supports very basic instruction formats.
+          //   The ASM instruction mnemonics should be defined inline with Zydis 4.x mappings.
+          //   Unlike Anchors, the matcher Type cannot be a String.

+          // Examples:
           {
             "Type": "Pattern",
-            "Value": "4?
-89 ?? ?? ?? ?? ??
-4?
-8D ?? ?? ?? ?? ??
-E8 ?? ?? ?? ??
-E9 ?? ?? ?? ??"
+            "Value": "D?
+AD ??
+EE ??"
+          },
+          {
+            "Type": "PatternSubsequence",
+            "Value": [
+              "D?
+AD ??
+EE ??",
+              "4?
+AE ??
+EA ??",
+              "48 AF 80 EB ??"
+            ]
+          },
+          {
+            "Type": "InstructionSequence",
+            "Value": [
+              "mov ?, ?",
+              "lea ?, ?",
+              "mov ?, [rip+?]"
+            ]
+          },
+          {
+            "Type": "InstructionSubsequence",
+            "Value": [
+              "call ?",
+              "mov ?, 0x28",
+              "jmp ?"
+            ]
           }
         ],

         "SearchRange": {
           "Offset": 1331,
           "OffsetVariation": 64,
           "Size": 24,
           "SizeVariation": 64
         },

         "Print": {
           "Group": {
             "ID": "EngineRuntime"